How to make gazpacho – a Spaniard’s guide

 Other common questions about gazpacho

-Gazpacho is considered a cold soup, but since it’s usually served in a glass, you can drink it.
+Gazpacho is considered a cold soup, but since it’s usually served in a glass, Spanish people usually drink it.

 In Spain, the thicker ”gazpacho” that’s eaten with a spoon is called salmorejo.